jfrog/jfrog-idea-plugin/README.md

 </details>

 <details>
-  <summary>Connect the Plugin to an Existing JFrog Environment</summary>
+  <summary>Connect the JFrog Plugin to an existing JFrog Environment</summary>

-You can connect the plugin to your JFrog environment:
+You can connect the plugin to your JFrog environment using one of the following methods:

 <details>
-  <summary>In the IDE Settings</summary>
+  <summary>Using the IDE Settings</summary>
   Once the plugin is successfully installed, connect the plugin to your instance of the JFrog Platform:

   1. If your JFrog Platform instance is behind an HTTP proxy, configure the proxy settings as described [here](https://www.jetbrains.com/help/idea/settings-http-proxy.html).